 Learning, Blitzing, Selling

 When you join the B2B Sales Development Program, our leaders want to make sure you’re focused on learning.
-While all participants are required to move to Dallas for training, we offer a moving stipend and the opportunity to live in housing close to AT&T University – where classes are held.
-On campus, participants also enjoy free meals from Monday through Friday.
+All participants are required to move to Dallas for training, close to AT&T University – where classes are held.

 “It’s a pretty sweet deal,” Tingting said, “Going in, everyone is very bright-eyed and bushy-tailed.
 The program does a good job of matching you with mentors who are in classes ahead of you – peer mentors.
 The leaders you work with have also been through the B2B Program.
 They help you get comfortable quickly, and it feels like your time in the program flies by.”